-Wilprise Pipeline Company, LLC ("Wilprise") - a 33-1/3% economic interest in a NGL pipeline system that is scheduled to become operational in the second quarter of 1999 in conjunction with the availability of product and the startup of the BRF NGL fractionation facility.
+Wilprise Pipeline Company, LLC ("Wilprise") - a 33-1/3% economic interest in a NGL pipeline system that is scheduled to become fully operational in the third quarter of 1999 in conjunction with the startup of the BRF NGL fractionation facility.

 The Company's investments in and advances to unconsolidated affiliates also includes Tri-States NGL Pipeline, LLC ("Tri-States").
-The Tri-States investment consists of a 16-2/3% economic interest in a NGL pipeline system which become operational on March 26, 1999.
+The Tri-States investment consists of a 16-2/3% economic interest in a NGL pipeline system which became operational on March 26, 1999.
 This investment is accounted for using the cost method in accordance with generally accepted accounting principles.

-Other joint ventures included various entities in the formation stage at March 31, 1999.
+Other joint ventures included various entities in the formation stage at June 30, 1999.